 How to Prepare for College Interview Questions

-Practice your responses by having somebody ask you these questions and then answering as if you were in the interview.
+Practice your responses by having somebody ask you these questions and then answering them as if you were actually in the interview.
 Remember that you want to be as specific and detailed as possible.
-You want to separate yourself from all the other people who are being interviewed.
+Learn to separate yourself from all the other applicants being interviewed.

-For some of these questions, it may be helpful for you to review your personal statement.
-Your personal statement probably has some details or stories that you can incorporate into some of your answers.
+For some of these questions, it'll be helpful to review your personal statement.
+Your personal statement likely has some details or stories you can incorporate into some of your answers.

-How Do You Answer Questions That You Didn't Prepare For?
+How Do You Answer Questions You Didn't Prepare For?

-Undoubtedly, the questions I described above aren’t the only possible interview questions.
-Regardless of how much you prepare, you’ll almost definitely be asked a question that you weren’t expecting.
+Undoubtedly, the questions above aren’t the only possible interview questions.
+Regardless of how much you prepare, you’ll almost definitely be asked a question you weren’t expecting.
 There’s no need to be too nervous, though.
 Just try to give honest, detailed answers.
-As long as you’re thoughtful and professional, you don’t have too much to worry about.
+As long as you’re thoughtful and professional, you shouldn't worry too much about surprise questions.

-Also, you may be able to incorporate some of the details from the other questions you prepared for in your responses.
-For example, for any question related to academics, you may be able to include details from your response to “what are your academic strengths?”.
+Also, you might be able to incorporate some details from the other questions you prepared for in your responses.
+For example, for any question related to academics, you could probably include details from your response to the question, "What are your academic strengths?"

-If you want to get more comfortable with the interview process, have somebody ask you questions about yourself, and respond as if you were in the interview.
+If you want to get more comfortable with the interview process, have a friend or parent ask you questions about yourself, and respond as if you were in the interview.
 This is an excellent way to prepare you for the real deal and will give you more confidence.

-The interview also gives you an opportunity to ask questions.
+College interviews also give you the opportunity to ask questions.
 Make sure you ask the right questions during your interview.

-As you navigate the college selection process, it's important that you know how to choose a college.
+As you navigate the college selection process, it's important to know how to choose a college.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: